A success timeline featuring the most significant achievements of Pat Riley.

 In 1988, Pat Riley won an NBA championship as a head coach.

-In 1988, Pat Riley's Lakers won the NBA title, defeating the Detroit Pistons in seven games, making them the first team in 19 years to repeat as champions and fulfilling Riley's guarantee.
+In 1988, Pat Riley's Lakers won the NBA title, becoming the first team in 19 years to repeat as champions by beating the Detroit Pistons in seven games, fulfilling Riley's guarantee.

-In 1989, Pat Riley was named NBA Coach of the Year as head coach of the Lakers.
+In 1989, Pat Riley was named NBA Coach of the Year while coaching the Lakers.

 In 1992, Pat Riley was named NBA Coach of the Year as head coach of the New York Knicks.

-In 1993, Pat Riley led the Knicks to their best regular season record in team history and received his second Coach of the Year award.
-They lost to the Bulls in the Eastern Conference finals.
+In 1993, Pat Riley led the Knicks to their best regular-season record in team history, tying with the 1969-1970 team, and received his second Coach of the Year award.

 In 1996, Pat Riley was named one of the 10 Greatest Coaches in NBA history.

-In 1997, Pat Riley's Heat defeated his old team, the Knicks, and advanced to the Eastern Conference finals, where they were defeated by the eventual champion Bulls.
-Riley was also selected as Coach of the Year for the third time.
+In 1997, Pat Riley's Heat defeated the Knicks but were defeated by the Bulls in the Eastern Conference finals.
+Riley was selected as Coach of the Year for the third time.

-On June 2, 2006, Riley's Heat team defeated the Detroit Pistons in the 2006 Eastern Conference finals, marking the first time the Miami Heat reached the NBA Finals.
+On June 2, 2006, Pat Riley's Heat team defeated the Detroit Pistons in the Eastern Conference finals, marking the first time Miami reached the NBA Finals.

-In 2006, Pat Riley, as head coach, won an NBA championship with the Miami Heat.
+In 2006, Riley won an NBA championship as head coach of the Miami Heat.

-On February 27, 2007, the Miami Heat were honored at the White House for their 2005–2006 NBA Championship.
-Pat Riley made political comments that were later questioned.
+On February 27, 2007, the Miami Heat were honored at the White House for their 2005-06 NBA Championship, and Riley made political comments during the ceremony.

-In 2008, Pat Riley was inducted into the Naismith Memorial Basketball Hall of Fame as a coach, solidifying his legacy in the sport.
+In 2008, Pat Riley was inducted into the Naismith Memorial Basketball Hall of Fame as a coach.

-On June 20, 2012, Pat Riley received the Chuck Daly Lifetime Achievement Award from the NBA Coaches Association, recognizing his significant contributions to the sport.
+On June 20, 2012, Pat Riley received the Chuck Daly Lifetime Achievement Award from the NBA Coaches Association.

 In 2012, Pat Riley won an NBA championship as an executive.